Optimistic {\epsilon}-Greedy Exploration for Cooperative Multi-Agent Reinforcement Learning: Proof of Lemmas and Theorems

-\textbf{Case 2}:$a^* \neq arg\max Q(\tau,a)$
+\textbf{Case 2:} $a^* \neq arg\max Q(\tau,a)$

-The Optimistic $\epsilon$-Greedy Exploration strategy selects the optimal action with a probability of $\epsilon Softmax(a^*)$, whereas the traditional $\epsilon$-greedy exploration strategy selects the optimal action with a probability of $\frac{\epsilon}{|a|}$.Since it has already been proven that $Softmax(f(a^*))\geq\frac{1}{|a|}$,this demonstrates that the Optimistic $\epsilon$-Greedy Exploration strategy provides a higher probability of selecting the optimal action.
+The Optimistic $\epsilon$-Greedy Exploration strategy selects the optimal action with a probability of $\epsilon Softmax(a^*)$, whereas the conventional $\epsilon$-greedy exploration strategy selects it with a probability of $\frac{\epsilon}{|a|}$.
+Since it has already been proven that $Softmax(f(a^*))\geq\frac{1}{|a|}$, this demonstrates that the Optimistic $\epsilon$-Greedy Exploration strategy provides a higher probability of selecting the optimal action.

 In both cases, we have shown that the Optimistic $\epsilon$-Greedy Exploration strategy provides a higher probability of selecting the optimal action.
-Therefore, the theorem is true for all possible situations for the optimal action $a^*$ \end{proof}
+Therefore, the theorem holds true for all possible situations regarding the optimal action $a^*$. \end{proof}